St Benedict's wisdom for common human problems

 Below are common human problems and how St Benedict would typically respond, drawing on the wisdom of the Rule of St Benedict.
 Though written for monasteries, Benedict intended it as a school for the Lord’s service which are practical, humane and deeply relevant to everyday life.

-1. Anxiety, restlessness, overthinking
+1. Restlessness and overthinking

 Benedict’s response: Stability and rhythm